Guidelines for Child Care Providers

 Working and breastfeeding can take a little extra planning!
 These benefits include a healthier infant which will lead to his/her mother and father having to take less time off of work!
 Federal breastfeeding law requires employers to provide paid breaks and a place for mothers to express milk while at work.
-For more information on state and federal breastfeeding laws, click here.
+More information on state and federal breastfeeding laws.
 It is good to purchase or rent a breast pump from local hospitals and health departments, including WIC (Special Supplemental Nutrition Program for Women, Infants and Children) so the mother can pump her breastmilk.
 Also, it is important for the working breastfeeding mother to have support from you, her child care provider.

 Myth 6: I don’t have a good supply of milk because I am stressed and tired!

 The most common causes of low milk supply are poor latch-on of the infant to the breast, poor positioning of the infant to the breast and not feeding the infant enough throughout the day.
 If a mother is feeling stressed or tired, it is important for her to find help among a supportive family member, friend, health professional or child care provider to help her decrease the amount of stress in her life if possible.

 Myth 7: I don’t drink milk, so how can I make milk?